raveious/DnD-character-sheets/_characters/thia_galanodel.md

 As a bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.
 A light must be within 20 feet of another light created by this spell, and a light winks out if it exceeds the spell's range.

-> This spell was aquired through the Magic Initiate feat.
+> This spell was acquired through the Magic Initiate feat.

 ### Mage Hand
 *Conjuration cantrip*